risk-first/website/risks/Risk-Landscape.md

 ![Causation shown on a Risk-First Diagram.
 More complexity is likely to lead to more Operational Risk](../images/generated/risks/landscape/causation.png)

 It's like this with software risks, too, sadly.
 For example, [Operational Risk](Operational-Risk.md) is going to be heavily correlated with [Complexity Risk](Complexity-Risk.md).
-Just like a machine, the more complex it is, the more likely it is that you will have problems keeping all the parts working.
+Just like a machine, the more complex it is, the more likely it is to fail, and the more likely it will fail in some unexpected, difficult-to-diagnose way.

 In the Risk-First diagrams, we will sometimes show correlation or causation with an arrow, like in the diagram above.

 ## We're all Naturalists Now